Kaiser Permanente Laser Vision Correction

 Learn More

-To get started with Kaiser Permanente laser vision correction, request your consultation online or call us at (888) 330-0665.
+To get started with Kaiser Permanente laser vision correction, request your consultation online.

 Do I need to be a Kaiser Permanente member to receive laser vision correction services?